fieldtrip/website/faq/installation.md

 ## Making it persistent

-It is most convenient to have the addpath and **[ft_defaults](/reference/ft_defaults)** in a script with the name **startup.m**, which is located in your own MATLAB directory.
+It is most convenient to have the addpath and **[ft_defaults](/reference/ft_defaults)** in a script with the name `startup.m`, which is located in your own MATLAB directory.
 See [this information from MathWorks](http://www.mathworks.com/access/helpdesk/help/techdoc/ref/startup.html).

+## Avoid addpath(genpath(...))

+Please be aware that you should *not* do

+    addpath(genpath('/home/user/fieldtrip'))

+because that will add many toolbox directories to your path that you won't use.
+Furthermore, it would cause some toolboxes to be on your path twice (such as SPM) and creates problems with builtin MATLAB functions for which FieldTrip has backward-compatibility replacements.

+## Avoid unsing the graphical path setup tool

+We recommend *not* to use the graphical path setup tool that MATLAB offers and especially not the "add with subdirectories" button.
+The graphical path setup tool often results in multiple versions of the same toolbox being on the path, or in outdated versions of a toolbox being on the path.
+It can even cause MathWorks own toolboxes to become messed up, for example by including the image processing toolbox of MATLAB version `xxx` to be added to the path of MATLAB `yyy` when you upgrade.

+Instead we recommend to create a [startup.m](https://nl.mathworks.com/help/matlab/ref/startup.html) file and use that to explicitly manage the toolboxes and versions.

 ## Clean up your path

-If you want to ensure that you have a clean version of the FieldTrip toolbox on your MATLAB path, please do
+If you want to ensure that you have a totally clean version of the FieldTrip toolbox on your MATLAB path, please use [restoredefaultpath](https://nl.mathworks.com/help/matlab/ref/restoredefaultpath.htm) like this

     restoredefaultpath
-    addpath /home/common/matlab/fieldtrip
+    addpath <path_to_fieldtrip>
     ft_defaults

-All other dependencies will subsequently be added automatically when needed.
+All dependencies will subsequently be added automatically as needed.

 ## How to deal with toolboxes that FieldTrip uses?